Village Fair Essay & Paragraph

 I like to visit such a fair with interest.
 Fairs are generally held in places of worship or birthplaces of great poets.
 Poush-Mela of Santiniketan has now an India-wide attraction.

-A Village Fair Paragraph
+A Village Fair Paragraph for Class 6-8

 - Where does the village fair sit?